2026 New York State Senate election

 The 2026 New York State Senate election will be held on November 3, 2026.
-Primary elections will be held on June 23, 2026.
+Primary elections were held on June 23, 2026.
 It will be held alongside elections for governor, attorney general, comptroller, United States House of Representatives, and State Assembly.

-In the 2024 election, the Democratic Party retained its State Senate majority, but lost its veto-proof (two-thirds) majority after it lost one seat in the election for the 17th Senate district.
+In the 2024 election, the Democratic Party retained its State Senate majority, but lost its veto-proof (two-thirds) majority after it lost one seat in the election for the 17th Senate district to Republican Steve Chan.

-Candidates must file paperwork between March 30 and April 2, 2026, to run.
+Candidates must have filed paperwork between March 30 and April 2, 2026, to run.